wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 ```

 Deserializing a compiled WebAssembly module with the Native engine is
-generally faster as it requires less operations.
+generally faster as it requires fewer operations.

 ## Cross-compilation

-The engines and the compilers have a new very interesting feature:
+The engines and the compilers have a new, very interesting feature:
 They can cross-compile.
-It means that from a machine A with a certain
+This means that from machine A with a certain
 CPU, it is possible to compile for another machine B with a different
 CPU.
-Introducing the `Target`, `Triple` and `CpuFeatures` API.
+To do this we are introducing the `Target`, `Triple` and
+`CpuFeatures` API.

 Let's say we are on a `aarch64-unknown-linux-gnu` machine, and we want
 to compile for an `x86_64-apple-darwin` machine: